-- □ Visit college campuses tour the dorms and talk to professors and admission officers. - Schedule your individual/parent conference with your counselor to discuss your plans. - Ask teachers, counselors, or other appropriate individuals for a recommendation letter, if required by the college. - For more information, see Teacher and Counselor Recommendations. - Finalize a résumé for the teachers and your counselor that includes your activities, work experience, awards, and memberships in school and community organizations.
+- □ Visit college campuses: tour the dorms and talk to professors and admission officers. - □ Interested in the military?
+Check with the guidance office on military recruiter visits. - Schedule your individual/parent conference with your counselor to discuss your plans. - Ask teachers, counselors, or other appropriate individuals for recommendation letters, if required by the college. - For more information, see Teacher and Counselor Recommendations. - Finalize a résumé for the teachers and your counselor that includes your activities, work experience, awards, volunteer service and memberships in school and community organizations. - Request letters of recommendation and character references for potential employers, scholarships, and colleges.